 Next, we will study the two approaches on the data-set “bladder1”.
 This is the full data-set that contains the result from a study on recurrences of bladder cancer from 118 subjects.
 In this data-set, the variables that we are interested in are “id”, “number”, “size”, “recur”, “times” and “censored”.

-The variable “id” is just the patient ID.
+The variable “id” is the patient ID.

 The variable “number” specifies initial number of tumors of each subject.